OpenNebula/docs/source/integration/infrastructure_integration/sd.rst

 TM Drivers Structure
 ================================================================================

 This is a list of the TM drivers and their action.
 Note that they don't return anything.
-If the exit code is not ``0``, the driver will have failed.
+If the exit code is not ``0``, the driver failed.

 Located under ``/var/lib/one/remotes/tm/<tm_mad>``.
 There are two types of action scripts: the first group applies to general image datastores and includes (``clone``, ``ln``, ``mv`` and ``mvds``); the second one is only used in conjunction with the system datastore.